 However at the last moment the product was badly maimed, probably to avoid cutting sales of the RPL models, and lost all kinds of I/O: no HP-IL, no card reader, no external storage, nothing but one-way communication with an I/R printer.
 It also lost all ports so no plug-in RAM and ROM modules, and its internal RAM was cut down from the possible 32 Kb to a mere 7 Kb.
 It was a real disaster for all of those people who, like me, didn't care at all for the RPL models and would rather have a very powerful, fast RPN programmable calculator as the HP-42S was intended to be from the start.

-Have a look at the following article I wrote which extensively discuss and feature the HP42S:Long Live the HP42S, (14-page article, includes a 'pro-looking' didactic program to solve the N-Queens puzzle in an NxN chessboard)
+Have a look at the following articles I wrote which extensively discuss and/or feature the HP-42S:Long Live the HP42S, (14-page article, includes a 'pro-looking' didactic program to solve the N-Queens puzzle in an NxN chessboard)

-This is my HP-42S, the pinnacle of RPN calculators, a worthy successor to the HP-41C family.
+This is my HP-42S, the pinnacle of RPN calculators, a worthy successor to the HP-41C family, if regrettably crippled.

 See the full description and other details in the link above this one.

-This is my very first HP-71B, which I got back in 1986 so it's now (2019) some 33 years-old and as you can see it's still absolutely as new and works flawlessly.
+This is my very first HP-71B, which I got back in 1986 so it's 36 year old as of 2022, and as you can see it's still absolutely as new and works flawlessly.
 Here it's depicted with a CMT 128 Kb RAM Memory Module plugged in the card reader port and perfectly matching the HP-71B's looks.
 I found the included card reader mostly useless for a number of reasons, so I eventually substituted it for the much more useful 128 Kb module, which can hold the equivalent of 200 magnetic cards at once, all of it instantly available.

-Have a look at the following articles I wrote which extensively discuss and feature the HP-71B:
+Have a look at the following articles I wrote which extensively discuss and/or feature the HP-71B:

 Long Live the HP-71B, (full description and history, includes a Text Stereograms generator program)